 Instead, this is a step that’s necessary for new hires who understand that their supervisors are the ones who will eventually recommend them for promotions or new opportunities.
 To get to that point, though, your boss needs to know who you are and what you bring to the team.

-This is easily done in a new work environment where your boss has an open-door policy and is accessible.
+This is easily done in a new work environment where your boss is accessible and has an open-door policy.
 If your boss wants you to come by if you have any questions or concerns, make sure that you do so.
-Don’t consistently walk in with problems, though – the last thing you want is to be known as a bearer of bad news or a chronic complainer.
+Don’t consistently walk in with problems, though—the last thing you want is to be known as a bearer of bad news or a chronic complainer.

 No matter the situation, you need to take the time to make sure that your boss remembers who you are and what you do for the business if you want to succeed.